KnowledgeForge/keymaker/docs/content/0.1.0/docs/advanced-usage-and-customization/index.md

 ## Creating Custom Models

-To create a custom model, extend the `Model` class provided by KeyMaker and implement the required methods:
+To create a custom model, extend the `Model` class provided by Keymaker and implement the required methods:

 ```python
 from keymaker.models.base import Model